f4exb/sdrangel/Readme.md

   - Actually NFM seems to be working pretty well
   - WFM does not work for broadcast
+  - NFM audio seems wrong (too slow) for RTL-SDR rates other than 1536 kHz.
+Maybe in SSB too.
   - RTL frontend will have bad aliasing in noisy environments.
 Considering the size of the hardware there is no place for proper filters.
 With good filtering and a good antenna up front these devices work remarkably well for the price!

 ===================